ekinnear/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 client-initiated bidirectional stream, the recipient MUST close the connection with an H3_ID_ERROR error code.

+## Transport Properties

+The WebTransport framework {{OVERVIEW}} defines a set of optional transport properties that clients can use to determine the presence of features which might allow additional optimizations beyond the common set of properties available via all WebTransport protocols.

+Below are details about support in WebTransport over HTTP/3 for the properties defined by the WebTransport framework.

+Unreliable Delivery:

+: WebTransport over HTTP/3 supports unreliable delivery.
+Resetting a stream results in lost stream data no longer being retransmitted.
+WebTransport over HTTP/3 also supports datagrams, which are not retransmitted.

+Pooling:

+: WebTransport over HTTP/3 provides optional support for pooling.
+Endpoints can use the SETTINGS_WT_MAX_SESSIONS setting to indicate if pooling is supported on a particular HTTP/3 connection ({{establishing}}).

 ## Unidirectional streams {#unidirectional-streams}

 WebTransport endpoints can initiate unidirectional streams.
 The HTTP/3